maju116/platypus/examples/2018 Data Science Bowl/2018-Data-Science-Bowl.md

 a loss function and **accuracy** as a metric.
 Other common choice, available in `platypus`, would be [**dice coefficient/loss**](https://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient).
-You cna think of it as of a **F1-metric** for semantic segmentation.
+You can think of it as of a **F1-metric** for semantic segmentation.

 ``` r
 DCB2018_u_net %>%